 This agreement shall be binding and deemed effective when executed by all parties (the "Effective Date").

 The Employment clause is optional.
 It is included in 5% of sampled EGDAR documents.

 1. Effective Date is the Same as the Execution Date

 Ken Adams of Koncision argues that in this circumstance, it is clearer to include the agreement date in the introductory clause and refer to this date as "the date of this agreement."
 For example:

 "This agreement is made and entered into on [DATE] by [PARTIES]."
 Ken asserts: "Why inflict an unnecessary defined term on the reader?"
 "Effective Date", July 2007.

 The Effective Date may be used to refer to a date in the future.
 This is frequently used in employment agreements that tie the effective date to the day the employee start works.
 But as Ken Adams points out: "[I]t's misleading to tie effectiveness of the agreement to the date the employee starts work, as the agreement is effective once the parties have signed it."
 While this is not strictly true--an agreement can defer the parties rights and obligations until a future--it may not be in best interests of the parties to an employment agreement to defer all rights and obligations, but rather define the employment term and set the period of performance and payment.

 3. Past Date as the Effective Date

-The parties may set an effective date as occuring prior to the execution of the agreement.
+The parties may set an effective date as occurring prior to the execution of the agreement.
 For example, to collect royalties or payments retroactive to an past date.
 Again, Ken argues that it is clearer to use the concept of the 'date of the agreement' and specifically define the periods of any rights and obligations that differ from such date.
-Practicalkly, it can be more convenient to set the operational date for all rights and obligations, rather than set each individually.
+Practically, it can be more convenient to set the operational date for all rights and obligations, rather than set each individually.